D3XX3R/starred/README.md

 - [Heroic-Games-Launcher/HeroicGamesLauncher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) – A games launcher for GOG, Amazon and Epic Games for Linux, Windows and macOS.
 - [HilliamT/Vapor-Authenticator](https://github.com/HilliamT/Vapor-Authenticator) – Desktop Authenticator for Steam for players, traders and gamers to be able to utilise, facilitate and automate Steam from their desktop
 - [IS2511/ChatIS](https://github.com/IS2511/ChatIS) – ChatIS v3 (the long awaited sequel) [WIP]
-- [Infisical/infisical](https://github.com/Infisical/infisical) – Infisical is the open-source platform for secrets management, PKI, and SSH access.
+- [Infisical/infisical](https://github.com/Infisical/infisical) – Infisical is the open-source platform for secrets, certificates, and privileged access management.
 - [ItsEcholot/ContainerNursery](https://github.com/ItsEcholot/ContainerNursery) – Puts Docker Containers to sleep and wakes them back up when they're needed
 - [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) – Perplexica is an AI-powered search engine.
 It is an Open source alternative to Perplexity AI
 - [JMBeresford/retrom](https://github.com/JMBeresford/retrom) – A centralized game library/collection management service with a focus on emulation